-When creating a meal plan, in addition to suggestions of better food options, nutrition professionals also give very specific recommendations when it comes to quantity of foods they should eat.
+When creating a meal plan, in addition to suggestions for better food options, nutrition professionals also give particular recommendations when it comes to quantity of foods they should eat.

 To facilitate the work of our nutrition professionals we’ve added common measures and serving sizes to foods integrated into UK’s database, McCance and Widdowson’s 'composition of foods integrated dataset.

 What have we updated?

 First of all, the entire database was revised and updated according to its latest edition, in 2015, including all the new and recently reviewed data.

 Based on a comprehensive study and evaluation of the information available on the book Food Portion Sizes (Maff Handbook) by Food Standards Agency (2002), we were able to integrate serving sizes and common measures in foods presented in the database.